Homescu-Monica-Daniella/Toy-language-interpreter/README.md

 The `Garbage Collector` removes addresses which are not reffered from Table of Symbols and from other Heap Table entries.

-Execution is done only if the program passes the `typechecker`.
+Execution is done only if the program passes the `Typechecker`.

 A `Type` can be Integer, String, Boolean or Reference.